-- 1. Following the completion of final clean-up operations, notify the Project Environmental Consultant that work areas are ready for final inspection and clearance air monitoring. - 2.
-Project Environmental Consultant will then sample the air in the work area for airborne fiber concentrations. - 3.
-Removal areas with less than 160 square feet of removed material, the samples will be analyzed using Phase Contrast Microscopy (PCM) utilizing the NIOSH 7400 method.
+- 1. Following the completion of final clean-up operations, notify the Project Environmental Consultant that work areas are ready for final inspection and clearance air monitoring. - a.
+Project Environmental Consultant will then sample the air in the work area for airborne fiber concentrations. - b.
+Removal areas with less than 160 square feet of removed material, the samples at the discretion of the District, may be analyzed using Phase Contrast Microscopy (PCM) utilizing the NIOSH 7400 method.
 Minimum of five samples from inside the work area will be collected.
-Clearance will be issued when all samples results show that the airborne fiber concentrations inside the abatement work area are equal to or less than 0.01f/cc or the background level, whichever is greater. - 4.
+Clearance will be issued when all samples results show that the airborne fiber concentrations inside the abatement work area are equal to or less than 0.01f/cc or the background level, whichever is greater. - c.
 Removal areas with greater than 160 square feet or 260 linear feet of removed material, the samples will be analyzed using Transmission Electron Microscopy (TEM).
 Minimum of five samples from inside the work area will be collected.
-If the arithmetic mean of their asbestos structure concentrations per square millimeter is less than or equal to 70 structures per square millimeter, the asbestos removal and clean-up activities within the work area will be deemed to have been completed. - 5.
+If the arithmetic mean of their asbestos structure concentrations per square millimeter is less than or equal to 70 structures per square millimeter, the asbestos removal and clean-up activities within the work area will be deemed to have been completed. - d.
 If these conditions are not met, decontamination shall be deemed incomplete and the cleaning procedures S shall be repeated.
-The area shall be re-cleaned and re-tested at no additional cost to Owner until satisfactory levels are obtained. - 6.
-For lead-based removal work, wipe sampling shall be performed within the controlled work areas following completion of demotion work. - a.
-Release Criteria: Decontamination of the work area is complete when at least one representative sample per work area is analyzed and reveals lead concentrations below 40 micrograms of lead per square foot of area on interior floors, 250 micrograms of lead per square foot of area on window channels/sills and 800 micrograms of lead per square foot of area on exterior floors. - b.
-If these conditions are not met then the decontamination is incomplete and the cleaning procedures noted in Article 3.1 above shall be repeated.
-The area shall be re-tested at no additional cost to Owner until satisfactory levels are obtained. - c.
-For removal/demolition of lead-based painted components where the component was removed intact, without creating a disturbance to the LBP, clearance will be issued upon passing of a final visual inspection completed as described in section 3.4.1 of this work plan.
+The area shall be re-cleaned and re-tested at no additional cost to Owner until satisfactory levels are obtained.